naapak/converter-vanilla-js/README.md

-This is a currency conveter vanilla JS edition.
+This is a currency conveter vanilla JS edition widget.
+The currency data is provided by API from http://fixer.io

 ## Development server